Cornet-JS/Cornet.JS/README.md

 Lisence:
 --------

-For The moment it's the GNU general public lisence, but that may change soon!
+For the moment it's the GNU general public lisence, but that may change soon!

 --------------------------------------------------------------------------------